Cray-HPE/docs-csm/operations/node_management/Move_a_Standard_Rack_Node_SameRack_SameHSNPorts.md

         done
         ```

-    3. Delete the Redfish endpoint for the removed node.
+    1. Delete the Redfish endpoint for the removed node.

         ```bash
         cray hsm inventory redfishEndpoints delete $OLD_BMC_XNAME
         ```

-10. Connect the power cables to the node to power on the BMC.
+1. Connect the power cables to the node to power on the BMC.

     > If this procedure is being followed to correct a node's component name (xname), then this step can be skipped.

-11. Wait for 5 minutes for power on and the node BMCs to be discovered.
+1. Wait for 5 minutes for the BMC to power on and the node BMCs to be discovered.

+1. (`ncn-mw#`) Verify the node BMC has been discovered by the HSM.

     ```bash
-    sleep 300
+    cray hsm inventory redfishEndpoints describe $NEW_BMC_XNAME --format json
     ```

-12. Verify the node BMC has been discovered by the HSM.

-    ```bash
-    cray hsm inventory redfishEndpoints describe $NEW_BMC_XNAME --format json {
+    Example output:

+    ```json
+    {
         "ID": "x3000c0s27b1",
         "Type": "NodeBMC",